Stagecoach in Mansfield

 Stagecoach in Mansfield is a bus operator providing bus services in Mansfield and surrounding areas.
 It is a subsidiary of Stagecoach East Midlands, a subdivision of the Stagecoach Group.

-They have around 80 buses and 200 employees who carry more than 6 million passengers per year, with a passenger increase of approximately 7%.
+They have a fleet of around 100 buses made up of a variety of models from different eras.
+These include their older buses such as the ADL Enviro400 and the MAN Enviro 300 as well as their newer buses such as the ADL Enviro 400 and 200 MMC.
+They have around 200 employees who carry more than 6 million passengers per year, with a passenger increase of approximately 7%.

+The Sutton Road bus depot, formerly tram shed, is where Stagecoach in Mansfield operate from.
+There are plans in place to demolish the site and rebuild the depot to prepare it for a modern fully electric fleet.
+This is set to begin towards the end of 2026.

 As well as Mansfield, they also operate certain buses to Nottingham, Chesterfield, Sutton-in-Ashfield, Bolsover, Eckington, Sheffield, Langwith, Edwinstowe, and Newark-on-Trent.
 Although most routes operate all week, some routes do not operate on Sundays, and some routes only operate on Sundays.
 On bank holidays, a Sunday service is operated.

 Stagecoach in Mansfield operate the 'pronto' service between Nottingham and Chesterfield via Mansfield.
 The service was previously operated using high-specification single deckers before it was upgraded to double-decker operation in a £3 million investment in 2018.

 The service was previously jointly operated between Stagecoach and trentbarton; from 15 February 2020, trentbarton ceased operations on the route, resulting in Stagecoach now operating the entire 'pronto' network, coinciding with another £1.1 million investment of branded double-deckers to replace trentbarton's services.